 Most of these challenges have been largely alleviated through revolutionary technological advances such as remote cameras (Karanth et al. XX; Sharma et al. XX; O’Connell et al., 2011, Bischof et al., 2014) and non-invasive genetics (Beja‐Periera et al., 2009, Janecka et al., 2011) that allow sampling populations using a statistical framework that takes into consideration imperfect detection by estimating detection probability.

 Less than 2% of the global snow leopard range has ever been sampled using systematic camera trapping or genetic sampling for population estimation (SLSS 2014).
 A large part of this can be blamed on difficult terrain and the sparse densities of snow leopards in areas they inhabit (e.g. Jackson et al., 1995).
-It is only recently that technological advancements have made it possible to sample snow leopards using camera traps across study areas that are large enough for the purpose of robustly estimating and monitoring populations (Sharma et al., 2014).
-Yet, few studies have been conducted at scales that are large enough (e.g. several times animals’ home range sizes (Williams et al. XX) to be used to infer snow leopard population sizes or population dynamics without risking misinterpretations caused by small sampling areas (Sharma et al., 2014).
+It is only recently that technological advancements have made it possible to sample snow leopards using camera traps in study areas that are large enough for the purpose of robustly estimating and monitoring populations (Sharma et al., 2014).
+Yet, few studies have been conducted at scales that are large enough (e.g. several times animals’ home range sizes) to infer snow leopard population sizes or population dynamics without risking misinterpretations caused by small sampling areas (e.g. Williams et al. XX).
 Even then, most studies have used conventional capture recapture analyses that require ad hoc estimation of effective sampling area, and hence detection probability, and which may lead to inaccurate density estimates (ref.
 XX).
 It is only in the last one decade that Spatial Capture Recapture (SCR) methods have been developed to estimate wildlife population densities by modelling the inherent spatial nature of the sampling process and the populations being sampled (Borchers and Efford 2008; Royle and Young, 2008).

 Spatial Capture Recapture (SCR) methods to estimate wildlife population density and size in were first introduced by Efford (2004), and have developed rapidly since (Borchers and Efford 2008; Royle and Young 2008; Sutherland and XX 2014).
 Royle et al. (2013) provided a detailed review and introduction to SCR methods, while Borchers and Fewster, (2016) provided an updated review and speculated on future developments.
 These developments have made it possible to estimate and monitor snow leopard populations, yet to-date, few studies have been conducted at scales large enough to provide reliable estimates of populations and their trends, let alone provide information about the spatial patterns of distribution of populations within or across landscapes.